asuengineering/qesst-wp-theme/README.md

 ## Installation

-The QESST Theme for WordPress is a child theme for WordPress.
-It requires the freely Material WP theme which is located at [https://materialwp.com](https://materialwp.com) or on [GitHub](https://github.com/braginteractive/materialwp).
+The QESST Theme for WordPress is a standalone theme for WordPress.
+It originated from the starter theme [Understrap](https://github.com/understrap/understrap).
+Periodic updates from the original can be selectively applied to this theme via `git pull` without overwriting the theme's customizations.

-## Copyright
+## Inclusions & Dependencies

+See the Understrap GitHub repo for all of the dependencies of the original theme.
+Noted additions are as follows:

+- The theme uses Bootstrap's UI kit.
+The installed version is v4.3.1 and can be updaed via `composer` as needed.

-This theme includes the custom field library for WordPress called [Carbon Fields](https://carbonfields.net), which is licensed under the GNU General Public License.
+- This theme includes the custom field library for WordPress called [Carbon Fields](https://carbonfields.net), which is licensed under the GNU General Public License.
+It is freely available.

+- It also includes Font Awesome, v5.8.1.
+A license for this product is maintained by ASU Engineering.

 ## Changelog

+### 1.0 (June 14, 2019)

+- Refactored the theme to utilize the code base found within Understrap instead of Material WP.
+- Added widgets and theme options to control the layout and display of the home page.

-### 0.1
+### 0.1 (June 26, 2018)

-* Initial release: June 26, 2018
+- Initial release